-On Thursday last week I had pleasure of attending a festival of local innovation and celebration of the history of IBM Hursley – a local innovation centre and research campus.
+On Thursday I had pleasure of attending a festival of local innovation.
+The event also celebration of the history of IBM Hursley.
+Hursley is a local innovation centre and research campus.
+(If you’ve not visited).

 I’m writing about this for three reasons: